Anne Turner (murderer): In fiction

 Dame Ursula Suddlechop in Sir Walter Scott's novel The Fortunes of Nigel gives an account of "poor Mistress Turner, my honoured patroness" and of Turner's involvement in, and execution for the Overbury affair.
 Scott provides a brief biography of Turner in a "Note to Ch.
 VIII, p.
 123".

+Anne Turner is the main character in the 2021 novel “A Net for Small Fishes” by Lucy Jago.